ArtShp/FinancialManager/README.md

 **Notice**: This API key is **common** for all DBs, but **unique** for all users.

 **Warning**: Without set up key the application **can't** work properly.
 You'll be able to do everything **except of** adding/editing Items and exchanging currencies.
 Also you'll have the same problems if the service is down or you don't have an internet connection.

+### Fill other data
+This is the last step before you can start using the application fully.
+You will need to fill other tables.
+Most of them have a common interface.